craftcms/ecs/README.md

 - Spaces after the `function` keyword aren’t enforced. ([¶7](https://www.php-fig.org/psr/psr-12/#7-closures))
 - Visibility is not enforced for constants, for Craft 3 projects.

-To install, run the following commands:
+To install, run the following commands within your plugin or project:

 ```sh
 composer config minimum-stability dev